-Senate Bill No. 1461 proposes significant amendments to the management of the Special Transportation Fund (STF) and introduces the Transportation Grants and Restricted Accounts Fund.
-The bill repeals Section 13b-68 and establishes the STF as a perpetual fund dedicated exclusively to transportation purposes, including debt service payments on state obligations.
-It modifies the criteria for appropriating excess funds, allowing the Treasurer to utilize any balance exceeding eighteen percent of the net appropriations for the current fiscal year for redeeming, purchasing, or defeasing special tax obligation indebtedness.
-This change aims to enhance the financial management of the STF and ensure that excess funds are effectively used to reduce transportation-related debt.
+Senate Bill No. 1461 proposes significant amendments to the management of the Special Transportation Fund (STF) and establishes a new fund called the Transportation Grants and Restricted Accounts Fund.
+The bill repeals Section 13b-68 and replaces it with provisions that designate the STF as a perpetual fund dedicated exclusively to transportation purposes, including debt service payments on state obligations.
+A key modification allows the Treasurer to appropriate excess funds from the STF when its balance exceeds eighteen percent of the net appropriations for the current fiscal year, enabling the use of these excess funds for redeeming, purchasing, or defeasing special tax obligation indebtedness.

 Statutes affected: Raised Bill: 3-37